Hoffmann Architects: Practice

-Hoffmann Architects and Engineers is a specialty architecture and engineering practice.
+Hoffmann Architects + Engineers is a specialty architecture and engineering practice.
 Rather than design new buildings, Hoffmann investigates causes of distress and failure in existing structures and develops rehabilitation strategies.
 The firm's architects and engineers also provide consultation services for new construction, particularly in the areas of waterproofing, design details, structural engineering, and building envelope elements.

 With an emphasis on construction technology and building science, the practice encompasses facades, including curtain walls, bearing walls, and fenestration; roofs, both low-slope and pitched; plazas and terraces over occupied space; parking structures, especially concrete and structural elements; and historic and landmark structures.
 The firm's client base predominantly derives from the institutional, commercial, and government sectors, including educational institutions, real estate management and investment companies, corporations, religious institutions, health care facilities, hotels, museums, libraries, and foundations.
 The company also specializes in exterior restoration of the works of major architects.

-Most projects are in the Northeast and Mid-Atlantic regions of the USA, although the firm has performed work in 34 states, as well as in Puerto Rico, Canada, the United Kingdom, and South Korea.
+Most projects are in the Northeast and Mid-Atlantic regions of the US, although the firm has performed work in 34 states, as well as in Puerto Rico, Canada, the United Kingdom, and South Korea.